Percolation properties of the classic Sierpinski carpet and sponge: Introduction

 In this paper, relations between critical exponents are derived that are identical to those characterizing uncorrelated percolation.
 This suggests the term ``recursion percolation'' for the critical phenomena exhibited by recursive fractals.

-The following section briefly describes the Walker Diffusion Method by which the analytical and numerical results are obtained.
-Subsequent sections consider the 2D Sierpinski carpet and the 3D Sierpinski sponge, and present numerical methods and results.
+The following section briefly describes the Walker Diffusion Method (WDM) by which the analytical and numerical results for the 2D Sierpinski carpet and 3D Sierpinski sponge are obtained.
+The percolation analogy is then developed in Sec.\,III.
+Values for parameters specific to the transport properties of the carpet and sponge cannot be derived: those are calculated in Sec.\,IV by random walks over a carpet or sponge of infinite size (infinite iteration).
+Relevant papers in the literature are discussed in Sec.\,V. Concluding remarks are made in Sec.\,VI.